gpaux/Mediana/CaseStudy01.md

                             dropout.dist.par = dropout.par)
 {% endhighlight %}

-Finally, the primary endpoint’s type is set to `event` in the `OutcomeDist` object to indicate that a variable follow-up will utilized in this clinical trial.
+Finally, the primary endpoint's type is set to `event` in the `OutcomeDist` object to indicate that a variable follow-up will be utilized in this clinical trial.

-The complete data model for this case study is defined as:
+The complete data model in this case study is defined as follows:

 {% highlight R %}
 # Number of events parameters